Ndu3000/Eskom-Data-Functions/README.md

 ## Function 5: number_of_tweets_per_day

+Function takes a dataframe and returns a dataframe including dates as the index and total number of tweets per date.
+Input must contain columns named "Tweets" and "Date".

 ## Function 6: word_splitter

 Function takes a dataframe and returns a modified dataframe with one additional column of tokenized tweets named "Split Tweets".
 Input must contain a column named "Tweets".

 ## Function 7: stop_words_remover

 The function removes the stop words and the ur link from a tweet by:
-    removing all stop words based on a pre-loaded dictionary, removing url's from the tweets,
+    (1) removing all stop words based on a pre-loaded dictionary, (2) removing url's from the tweets,
-    tokenising a sentence,
+    (3) tokenising a sentence,
-    and labelling the column for the identified strings of stop words as "Without Stop Words".
+    (4) and labelling the column for the identified strings of stop words as "Without Stop Words".